Mosaïques optiques#

 Note

 This step is optional.
-SEPAL provides the following options by default:
+By default, SEPAL applies:

 Corrections#

-BRDF: Uses a bidirectional reflectance distribution function (BRDF) model to characterize surface reflectance anisotropy.
+• BRDF: Uses a bidirectional reflectance distribution function (BRDF) model to characterize surface reflectance anisotropy.
 For a given land area, the BRDF is established based on selected multi-angular observations of surface reflectance.
+When BRDF is enabled, the advanced view shows a BRDF Multiplier field that controls how much correction is applied (values of 3–4 usually work well; lower it if the effect is overcompensated, raise it if it is not compensated enough).

 Note